digital-asset/daml/docs/source/ops/system_architecture_faq.rst

 How does Canton ensure privacy?
 ///////////////////////////////

-Most sequencer backend options have only limited privacy features.
-In order to provide privacy even against the operator of the sequencers and sequencer backend, Canton adds its own privacy by encrypting all message payloads sent via the sequencer to be readable only by the intended recipients.
+Most sequencer backend options have limited privacy features.
+To provide privacy even against the operator of the sequencers and sequencer backend, Canton encrypts all message payloads sent via the sequencer to be readable only by the intended recipients.
 That includes the transaction payloads sent as part of confirmation requests.

-Canton messages are multi-cast, meaning they can have multiple recipients, and in some cases, like commit requests, have different views for the different recipients.
-The submitter of a message generates a single-use symmetric View Encryption Key for each view, and encrypts the views using those.
-It then encrypts only a seed for that View Encryption Key using the public half of an assymmetric Participant Encryption Keys that each Canton node publishes.
+Canton messages are multi-cast, meaning they can have multiple recipients, and in some cases (e.g. commit requests) have different views for the different recipients.
+The submitter of a message generates a single-use symmetric View Encryption Key for each view, and encrypts the views using those keys.
+It then encrypts only a seed for that View Encryption Key using the public half of an asymmetric Participant Encryption Keys that each Canton node publishes.

 The View Encryption Keys are kept - encrypted for each receiver - with the message payload itself.
 A receiving node uses their Participant Encryption key to decrypt the seed of the View Encryption Key for each of the views they are entitled to read, and uses a key derivation function (HKDF to be precise) to recover the View Encryption Key and read the view.